Vision and Mission of the Digital Bible Library

 Where is the Digital Bible Library® located?

-DBL technical development, maintenance, and support is handled by the Institute for Computer Assisted Publishing (ICAP), a global initiative of the United Bible Societies which provides technology support and training for the scripture translation and publishing community.
+DBL technical development, maintenance, and support are handled by the Institute for Computer Assisted Publishing (ICAP), a global initiative of the United Bible Societies which provides technology support and training for the scripture translation and publishing community.
 DBL is hosted on high availability servers in a proven commercial network infrastructure.

 Will translations from ministries other than the founding partners be included?